kptdev/kpt/docs/design-docs/08-package-variant.md

 The `Labels` and `Annotations` fields list metadata to include on the created PackageRevision.
 These values are set *only* at the time a Draft package is created.
-They are ignored for subsequent operations, even if the PackageRevision itself has been modified.
+They are ignored for subsequent operations, even if the PackageVariant itself has been modified.
+This means users are free to change these values on the PackageRevision; the package variant controller will not touch them again.

 `AdoptionPolicy` controls how the package variant controller behaves if it finds an existing PackageRevision Draft matching the `Downstream`.
 If the